raspberrygitq/Town-Of-Us-Edited/README.md

 LB & RB - either of these will trigger button barry or disperse modifiers <br>
 RT - used for the glitch's hack ability <br>
 LT - used for the glitch's mimic ability <br>
-## Custom Emotes and Animations!
-The mod includes a little menu allowing you to express your emotions in game through emotes.\
-There are also a few animations for some roles like morphling and swooper!

 ## And much more!